DEFRA/wildlife-licencing/README.md

 docker service ls
 ```

-For example we'll remove `wls_web`, but this will work for any package
+For example, we'll remove `wls_web`, but this will work for any package

 ```shell
 docker service rm wls_web